muammar/mkchromecast/README.md

 This is a program to cast your **Mac OS X** audio to your Google cast devices.

-It is written in Python, and it streams using `node.js`, or `ffmpeg`.
+It is written in Python, and it streams via `node.js`, or `ffmpeg`.
+**mkchromecast** is capable of using lossy and lossless audio formats provided that `ffmpeg` is installed.
+Additionally, a system tray menu is also available.

 By default, **mkchromecast** streams with `node.js` together with `mp3` audio coding format at a sample rate of `44100Hz` and average bitrate of `192k`.
-These defaults can be changed using the `ffmpeg` backend.
+These defaults can be changed using the `ffmpeg` backend, which is useful when your wireless router is not very powerful.

-**mkchromecast** is capable of using lossy and lossless audio formats provided that `ffmpeg` is available.
-Moreover, a system tray menu is also available.

 For Linux, you have a program called [pulseaudio-dlna](https://github.com/masmu/pulseaudio-dlna) that does this